THEANIKETAHER/B2B-scraper-Data-Collection-mini-project/README.md

 # B2B-scraper-Data-Collection-mini-project
-# Step 1: Get all project files
+# Step 1: Get all project files from my repository.
-# Step 2 Take all the .py files and folders from your repository (crawler/, etl/, eda/) and your requirements.txt.
+# Step 2 Take all the .py files and folders from my repository (crawler/, etl/, eda/) and your requirements.txt.
 # Step 3 Copy them to a folder on your local system.
 Example:C:\Users\YourName\Desktop\b2b-scraper\

 # Step 4: Open the folder in VS Code